Omikhleia/markdown.sile/examples/sile-and-markdown.md

 having to learn the SIL language and its specifics (but not, either, fully excluding it for some advanced capabilities).
 Guess what, the very chapter you are currently reading is written in Markdown!

-There is actually more than one solution to achieve great results in that direction:

- 1. Directly using a native Markdown converter package,
- 1. Using the Pandoc software to generate an output suitable for SILE.

-Each of them has its advantages, and a few limitations as well.

 [comment]: # (THIS TEXT SHOULD NOT APPEAR IN THE OUTPUT.
 It is actually the most platform independent comment in Markdown.)

 ## The native markdown package